 - You need to gain or lose weight.
 While still eating your favorite foods, a nutrition expert can suggest additional calorie sources for healthy weight gain or a restricted-calorie eating plan for weight loss.

 - You are caring for an aging parent.
 A registered dietitian can help identify food or drug interaction and proper hydration.

 - Coverage for nutrition counseling varies widely between insurance carriers; call your provider to find out if your plan offers a nutrition benefit.
 To see a YNHH registered dietitian, you will need to obtain a referral from your physician.
-Have your doctor complete and fax the bariatric, diabetes or general nutrition counseling referral form to the Nutrition Clinic in order to schedule an appointment.
+Have your doctor complete and fax this form to the Nutrition Clinic in order to schedule an appointment.

 Lunch and Learn

 Designed to fit within a lunch hour at your office or community group, lunch and learn seminars are a great way to learn more about nutrition and wellness solutions.
 Popular topics include: eating on the run, healthy cooking, smart shopping, and managing diabetes with diet.
 For more information, call (203) 688-2422.

 An online publication featuring a variety of nutritional topics with tips from Yale-New Haven dietitians.